swarrup17/InternSQL/README.md

 ## 📂 Project Files

 - `sqlpractice.ipynb` — Jupyter Notebook with table definitions, sample inserts, and SQL queries using `%sql` / `%%sql`.
-- `app.py` — Streamlit application for managing the cricket database.
+- `.env`- required environment to hide confidential information
-- `requirements.txt` — Python dependencies for running both Jupyter and Streamlit.
+- `requirements.txt` — Python dependencies for running both Jupyter and all  code

 ---